-Services that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment For services provided by physicians in ambulatory surgical center or outpatient hospital facility, see "Outpatient Surgery" on previous page Certain telehealth services, including general description of covered MA additional telehealth benefits, including doctor's office visits offered through your physician/practitioner services.
+Services that are covered for you What you must pay when you get these services • Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment For services provided by physicians in ambulatory surgical center or outpatient hospital facility, see "Outpatient Surgery" on previous page Certain telehealth services, including general description of covered MA additional telehealth benefits, including doctor's office visits offered through your physician/practitioner services.
 You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Primary Care Physicians Services Individual Sessions for Mental Health Specialty Services Group Sessions for Mental Health Specialty Services Allergy &amp; Immunology Cardiology Dermatology ENT/Otolaryngology Gynecology OB/GYN Infectious Diseases Nephrology Neurology Ophthalmology Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0 copay for Primary Care Physicians Services \$25 copay for Individual Sessions for Mental Health Specialty Services \$25 copay for Group Sessions for Mental Health Specialty Services \$25 copay for the following: Allergy & Immunology, Cardiology, Dermatology, Endocrinology, ENT/Otolaryngology, Gynecology, OB/GYN, Infectious Diseases, Nephrology, Neurology, Ophthalmology
+Primary Care Physicians Services Individual Sessions for Mental Health Specialty Services Group Sessions for Mental Health Specialty Services Allergy &amp; Immunology Cardiology Dermatology Endocrinology Gynecology Obj GYN Infectious Diseases Nephrology Ophthalmology Cophthalmology Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0 copay for Primary Care Physicians Services \$25 copay for Individual Sessions for Mental Health Specialty Services \$25 copay for Group Sessions for Mental Health Specialty Services \$25 copay for the following: Allergy &amp; Immunology, Cardiology, Dermatology, Endocrinology, ENT/Otolaryngology, Gynecology, OB/GYN, Infectious Diseases, Nephrology, Ophthalmology

-Services that are covered for you What you must pay when you get these services Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Services may require a referral from your doctor.
+Services that are covered for you What you must pay when you get these services Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation services treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Services may require a referral from your doctor.